robert-mccausland/red-frog-freight/readme.md

 TBD.

+plan - aswell as the end to end test we should unit test the handlers to check for error handling and stuff.

 ## API

 The API is a simple express application that talks to a Mongo DB database, running `npm install` then `npm start` should be enough to get you started.
 There are some environment variables that the application reads, `MONGO_URL` and `DB_NAME`, which specify the url and database name of the mongodb server to connect to.
 They will default to `localhost` and `red_frog_freight` respectively, so if you have a local install of Mongo DB running it should work fine.
 Also the `PORT` environment variable will determine which port the app listens too, which by default is `8080`.